Last Updated on by Admin LB

 By a majority of 8 to 3, it was held that an act of the Parliament is required for issuing such notice of withdrawal under the constitutional regime of the UK.
 The reasoning was:

-The withdrawal from EU would amount to a change in the UK’s legal regime since EU Treaties also amounted to a source of the law earlier.
+The withdrawal from the EU would amount to a change in the UK’s legal regime since EU Treaties also amounted to a source of the law earlier.
 The withdrawal would also take away existing domestic rights from UK residents.

 Parliament did not authorise the ministers in the ECA to withdraw without the approval of the Parliament.